trezzuri/erpnext-docs/docs/en/setting-up/email/email-inbox.md

 ![Email Service](/files/email-service.png)

-To be able to send and receive emails into your ERPNext account from other email services (like WebMail or Gmail), you should set up an Email Domain master.
+To be able to send and receive emails into your SOMA account from other email services (like WebMail or Gmail), you should set up an Email Domain master.
 In this master, email gateway details like SMTP Address, Port No., IMAP/POP3 address details are captured.
 If you have ever configured a local email client (like Outlook), Email Domain master requires details to be fed similarly.

 To add new Email Domain, go to: